 Category #5: Saving for College

 This is by far the most important category.
 Have you looked at the cost of college people?!!!
 It sort of makes me sick.
-Our daughter hasn’t even hit one year yet and I’m already worried about putting her through all of the necessary schooling.
+Our daughter hasn’t even hit one year yet and I’m already worried about putting her through school.
 Don’t even look at those college tuition projectors.
 That crap will keep you up at night.
 In order to get ahead of the expense of college the best that we can, we have started a 504 plan for Ellianna and put away as much as we possibly can each month.
 Our hope is to gradually increase this number as time goes on.

 In addition to saving for Ellie, we also save for god-children to make sure they have a beautiful gift to look forward to upon graduation from high school.
 Obviously, this is nothing close to what we have to save for our own child, but it will be a wonderful gift 18 years from now!
-Being intrusted as a Godparent is a huge blessing and something we take very seriously.
+Being entrusted as a Godparent is a huge blessing and something we take very seriously.
 Therefore, we want to make sure our god-children are taken care of the best that we can.

 Category #6: Saving for an Emergency Fund

-This category is disheartening because you often don’t see the immediate benefits, however it is completely necessary.
+This category is disheartening because you often don’t see the immediate benefits, however, it is completely necessary.
 You NEED to have an emergency fund.
 My husband and I have made use of this more than once and it’s been for things totally out of our control.
 For example, the starter on one of our vehicles stopped working.
 Over $500 later we were really grateful for that emergency fund.
 We didn’t have to adapt our daily living needs in order to fix the car!

 It’s Important to Give Back: Saving for Those in Need